newcleo-dev-team/lbh15/README.rst

 lbeh15 package gives the possibility to initialize a liquid metal properties object just knowing one of its properties.
 This is accomplished by finding the root of the function used to calculate the target property value.
-It follows that two main points must be underlined:
+The following point must be underlined:

 - Initialization from specific heat capacity is not trivial: specific heat capacity function is not injective, this means that for some values of :math:`c_p` two values of temperature could be returned.
 This is an undesired